Telefonica/toolium/README.rst

 Getting Started
 ---------------

-The requirements to install Toolium are `Python 2.7 or 3.3+ <http://www.python.org>`_ and `pip <https://pypi.org/project/pip>`_.
-If you use Python 2.7.9+, you don't need to install pip separately.

 Run ``pip install toolium`` to install the latest version from `PyPi <https://pypi.org/project/toolium>`_.
 It's highly recommendable to use a virtualenv.
+The minimal python version to use Toolium is `Python 3.5 <http://www.python.org>`_.

 The main dependencies are: